anniedotexe/anniedotexe/README.md

 </p>

 - 🎓 May 2020 - **B.S. in Computer Science**
-- 💻 Currently working on frontend/fullstack projects
+- 💻 Currently working on frontend projects
-- 🌱 Currently learning **front-end/full-stack dev**
+- 🌱 Currently learning **front-end dev / UI/UX design**
 - 💬 Talk to me about nature, street, and urban **photography** :camera:
 - 👑 Pronouns: [she/her](https://www.mypronouns.org/she-her)
 - 🎲 Fun fact: I animated the svg at the top of this page with pure CSS